Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 <p></p>
 Uniscan creates a .html report in /usr/share/uniscan/reports/IPADDRESS.html
 <p></p>
-YOu can view this report by running:
+You can view this report by running:
 <p></p>

 ```